chinesetones/site/docs/_posts/2023-04-03-the-best-pinyin-trainer-app.markdown

 **Intermediate learners** with a few months of exposure under their belt fare a bit better.
 They can pinpoint the difference when listening to words with different tones, and they can recite the four tones in sequence rather accurately.

-However, this comes with the caveat that they can only do so in isolation — a single word or character at a time.
+But this comes with the caveat that they can only do so in isolation — a single word or character at a time.
 When it comes to phrases and sentences, coupled with native-level speaking speeds, intermediate learners struggle to understand very much at all.

 **Advanced learners** are furthest along in the journey to mastering tones.
 They may even have had experience living in China or Taiwan, and they can prononuce words rather accurately and catch most native-level speech.
-However, even advanced learners frequently trip up — sometimes, they just use the wrong tone, a mistake that a native-level speaker would never make.
+However, even they still get tripped up, often by using the wrong tone, a mistake that a native-level speaker would never make.

 Whether you're a beginner, intermediate or advanced learner, tones are something you have to work on constantly.